 When it comes to leftovers, remember the 2-2-2 rule.
 You have 2 hours to get your leftovers into the fridge.
 You should eat them within 2 days.
 They will last for at least 2 months in the freezer.

 How you store your food has a huge impact on how long it lasts.
 Mould thrives in warm, moist climates with lots of oxygen.
-It is best to keep food cold, dry and in airtight containers to slow or prevent mould growth.
+So, keep food cold, dry and in airtight containers to avoid this problem.

-Store the baguettes, pita breads and hamburger buns in the freezer to keep them fresh.
+Store baguettes, pita breads and hamburger buns in the freezer to keep them fresh.